AndrewIsraelsen/startup/REACT_LEARNING_PRD_SIMPLIFIED.md

 **Stats Page:**
 - [ ] Shows events for today by default
-- [ ] Pie chart displays with correct colors
+- [ ] Bootstrap progress bars display with correct colors
-- [ ] Detailed breakdown matches chart
+- [ ] Each bar shows event type name and hours
 - [ ] Can change date
-- [ ] Chart updates when date changes
+- [ ] Bars update when date changes
-- [ ] Shows "Empty Time" for unscheduled hours
+- [ ] Shows "Undefined" time for unscheduled hours
 - [ ] Shows "No events" message for days without events
+- [ ] Bar widths are proportional to hours

 **localStorage Persistence:**
 - [ ] Events persist after refresh